NapthaAI/module_template/README.md

 After making changes to the module, testing usually involves the following steps:

 1. Test the module locally without the Naptha Node
-2. Test the module on a local Naptha Node (with a local Hub)
+2. Publish the module on the Naptha Hub
-3. Test the module on a hosted Naptha Node (with the hosted Naptha Hub)
+3. Test running the module on a hosted Naptha Node

 ### 🖥️ Test the Module Locally without Node